What’s the issue?

 Greater estimation uncertainty and less observable market data may require companies to change valuation techniques and use more judgement and assumptions to determine fair value.

+A change in a valuation technique is accounted for prospectively as a change in accounting estimate.
 Changing the valuation technique used or using additional valuation techniques may change the categorisation of the fair value measurement within the fair value hierarchy.

 Reflecting market conditions and risks at the measurement date